pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 Events are the life of your domains.
 Implementing event systems can dramatically reduce the coupling of your architecture components and can be implemented on top of an existing system.

 Relying on accurate domain events can enable you ultimately to leverage the power of [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
-This is the final form of DDD in all its glory but the key takeway is that there are different levels of adherence to DDD principles.
+This is the final form of DDD in all its glory but the key takeaway is that there are different levels of adherence to DDD principles.

 ## Relationship with the Ruby ecosystem